tensorlayer/TensorLayer/docs/user/tutorial.rst

   :align: center

-In the first part of the tutorial, we will just run the MNIST example that's included in the source distribution of `TLayer`_.
+In the first part of the tutorial, we will just run the MNIST example that's included in the source distribution of `TuneLayer`_.
 MNIST dataset contains 60000 handwritten digits that is commonly used for training various image processing systems, each of digit has 28x28 pixels.

 We assume that you have already run through the :ref:`installation`.
-If you haven't done so already, get a copy of the source tree of TLayer, and navigate to the folder in a terminal window.
+If you haven't done so already, get a copy of the source tree of TuneLayer, and navigate to the folder in a terminal window.
 Enter the folder and run the ``tutorial_mnist.py`` example script: